yareda/EthiopicCalendar/README.md

 ============

 A class library for converting Ethiopian dates to Gregorian and vice versa.
 The algorithm is based on Julian Day Numbers (JDN).
-The C# version is a port of the Java one fount at ethiopic.org (http://ethiopic.org/calendars/EthiopicCalendar.java).
+The C# version is a port of the Java one found at ethiopic.org (http://ethiopic.org/calendars/EthiopicCalendar.java).

 #### More Resources